-Mvt 3 - missing the beginning - David Golub, piano, Pinchas Zukerman and Ida Kavafian, violins, Paul Neubauer, viola, Gary Hoffman, cello
+Mvt 3 - without the first few notes - David Golub, piano, Pinchas Zukerman and Ida Kavafian, violins, Paul Neubauer, viola, Gary Hoffman, cello

 Mvt 4 - David Golub, piano, Pinchas Zukerman and Ida Kavafian, violins, Paul Neubauer, viola, Gary Hoffman, cello

 Song.
 Op.
 3, No. 1.
 The song will appear in your download tray, and you can play it from there.
 Photo 1.
 Photo 2.
 Jan Dejnožka, composer and violin.
 Julie Dejnožka, piano.
 I initially composed the piece for piano solo on June 24, 1974, and added the violin part on April 27, 2004 for my daughter Julie’s piano recital, May 1, 2004.
 Julie was 9.
 Video or photos, I don’t remember which, by my wife Chung Hwa Dejnožka.
 World premiere, LOL!
 My first public performance in 35 years, since 1969 high school orchestra.
 You can see my younger daughter Marina in the lower right hand corner when the violin comes in.